 - 1. Set the truck parking brake. - 2.
 The engine must be running and the optional transmission PTO must be engaged. - 3.
+At the rear control panel, the PUMP CONTROL switch must be in AUTO and the PUMP SPEED must be at zero (full counter clockwise) before continuing. - 4.
 On the cab control panel, turn the POWER switch ON.

-- Return valve closed
+- Return valve open

 - Bar suck back valve(s) closed

 - Master hand spray valve closed

 - Transfer line suck back valve closed

 - Transfer line valve closed

 - Flush valve closed

 - Load and transfer line caps are in place and secured.

 - 1. Turn the Function knob to HAND SPRAY.
 (Optional manual tank valve should be open) - 2.
-Turn the EMERGENCY STOP switch ON. - 3.
+Turn the POWER switch ON. - 3.
 Put the PUMP CONTROL to AUTO. - 4.
 Press START.
 The pump will start turning at the desired rate. - 5.
 Move the master hand spray valve into the hand spray position. - 6.
-Open the hand spray valve on the hand spray wand. - 7.
-Gradually increase the asphalt pump speed to increase hand spray pressure. - 8.
-Continue hand spraying by opening and closing the hand spray valve on the wand as needed. - 9.
-When finished, close the handspray valve on the wand.
+Open the hand spray valve on the hand spray wand.

 Figure 17.
-Valve Positions for Handspray
+Valve Positions for Handspray.